-Annunziata Natuzzi is the Chief Executive Officer of Natco S.p.A. and the Transformation Top 8 Vice President.
-She joined the Company in 1981.
+Annunziata Natuzzi is the Program Reshaping Committee Director and she joined the Company in 1981.
 She started working in the Production Department and, in two years, worked briefly in all of the departments of the Group.
 She has extensive experience in the Group's Italian Sales Department and in the International Sales Administration Department.
-She has worked in the Group's Human Resources Department from 1990 to 2007.
+She worked in the Group's Human Resources Department from 1990 to 2007.
 Annunziata Natuzzi is the daughter of Pasquale Natuzzi.